hyperliskdev/ooxml-ts/README.md

 - Compartmentalize the library by the three main document types (.xlsx, .pptx, .docx).
 - Dynamic part creation.
+- Read the important data and keep the other data needed to actually build the file back to original format.
 -

 #### Should-have